 Yes, individuals can apply for funding if their application is auspiced by an organisation that meets the eligibility criteria.
+Please see details for auspicing at 2.3.

 2.2 Can Trusts apply?

 A Trust is eligible for funding if the trustee is a corporation.
 It will be eligible to apply as an 'incorporated organisation', as long as the other requirements for eligibility are met.